 In 2015, the Australian the national Notifiable Diseases Surveillance System reported that 60,782 people got sick from vaccine-preventable diseases.

 Viruses and bacteria that cause sickness and death still exist and can be passed on to those who are not protected by vaccines.

-We live in a time where people can travel all around the world every day, and it's easy for these diseases to travel too.
+We live in a time where people can travel all around the world every day, it’s obvious just how easy it is for diseases to travel too.

-Like eating healthy foods, exercising, and getting regular check-ups, vaccines play a vital role in keeping you healthy.
+Like eating healthy foods, exercising, and getting regular check-ups, vaccines play a dynamic role in keeping you healthy.
 Vaccines are one of the most effective and safest preventive care procedures available.

 Vaccination can save your life and the life of your loved ones

-Rotavirus vaccine has reduced hospital admissions and deaths from infant diarrhea, hepatitis B and human papillomavirus.
-Immunisation also protects adults from liver and cervical cancer and influenza vaccine prevents infections in travellers or people who are medically at risk.
+Rotavirus vaccine has reduced hospital admissions and deaths from infant diarrhea, hepatitis B and human papilloma virus.
+Immunisation also protects adults from liver and cervical cancer, Influenza vaccine prevents infections in travellers or people who are medically at risk.

 Safety research and testing reinforce every aspect of vaccine development and manufacture in Australia.
-Before vaccines are made available for use, they are rigorously tested in progressively larger clinical trials that are strictly monitored for safety.
+Before vaccines are made available for use, they are rigorously tested in thousands of people in progressively larger clinical trials that are strictly monitored for safety.
 The results of these trials form the foundation for an ongoing process of testing and monitoring that lasts for the lifetime of each vaccine.